Top Tips to Staying Safe

-Dial *#06# for your unique mobile registration (IMEI) number, this is the first thing police will check for when recovering stolen property.
+Dial *#06# for your unique mobile registration (IMEI) number.
+This is the first thing police will check for when recovering stolen property.
 Register your mobile’s IMEI and the serial numbers of your electronic equipment on www.immobilise.com.
 This is a free UK property register, supported by police forces and used by them, insurers and the second-hand trade.
 You can also register your bike and other valuable items.

 In the event of an item being lost or stolen you can register this on the Immobilise website.
 Contact your network provider to block the phone, same with your bank if you lose your bank card.

-Insurance ensures that if something happened, you don’t have to pay a ridiculous amount of money to get your possessions replaced.
+Insurance ensures that if something happens, you don’t have to pay a ridiculous amount of money to get your possessions replaced.
 Over half the students who fall prey to theft and burglary have not got adequate personal belongings cover.
 Take a look at our advice on insurance.

 - Make sure your house is secure

-Give the impression of being at home by using timer switches on lights and radios, and keep valuables out of sight and in a secure place.
+Keep valuables out of sight and in a secure place.
 Consider secure storage for expensive items if you are leaving these during the holidays.

 - Be extra wary of your car or bike

-In the UK a bicycle is stolen on average every few minutes and it is often difficult for the police to identify the owner.
+In the UK, a bicycle is stolen on average every few minutes and it is often difficult for the police to identify the owner.
 Take a photo of your bike and the frame number.